Grove-Shiohama type sphere theorem in Finsler geometry: Introduction

 \begin{remark} Probably, one can generalize Theorem \ref{2013_02_12_thm} to a wider class of metrics than those described in it, that is, by employing a von Mangoldt surface of the balloon type satisfying $f'(\rho) =0$ for unique $\rho \in (0, a)$, $\lim_{t \uparrow a} f(t)=0$, $\lim_{t \uparrow a} f'(t)>-1$, and $\rad_p > \rho$.
-Of course, more assumptions would be demanded to generalize it than those in Theorem \ref{2013_02_12_thm}, e.g., at least $L_{\rm m} (c) < \pi f(\rho)$.
+Of course, more assumptions would be demanded to generalize it than those in Theorem \ref{2013_02_12_thm}.
 In the Riemannian case, see \cite[Theorem A]{KO1}. \end{remark}